SamuelBrudner/plume_nav_sim/paper/paper.md

 # Summary

 `plume-nav-sim` is a Gymnasium-compatible environment library designed to standardize the simulation of odor plume navigation.
-It treats odor fields as first-class scientific objects, providing a rigorous interface between fluid dynamics data (analytical or empirical) and navigating agents.
-Beyond simulation, the library provides a pluggable, interactive inspection suite that allows researchers to visualize agent decisions and internal belief states alongside ground-truth physics, ensuring that complex behaviors can be debugged and validated frame-by-frame.
-The library is built around explicit abstractions for plume fields, sensor models, and experiment configuration, ensuring that every simulation run is reproducible and self-describing.
+It prioritizes reproducibility and ease of use through a decoupled architecture that supports config-driven injection of custom plume sources, sensor configurations, action models, and policies, while providing a schema-driven data system out of the box.
+To facilitate quick prototyping, the library features a curated 'Data Zoo' for effortless access to plume datasets, a library of common bio-inspired sensor and action models, and a pluggable, interactive inspection suite that allows researchers to visualize the behavior and performance of their simulations easily.
+By building on rigorous testing and explicit abstractions, `plume-nav-sim` ensures that every simulation run is reproducible, self-describing, and easy to debug.

 The package targets researchers building agents that must localize a plume source using smell.
 It emphasizes: